 For most Americans, grocery shopping eats up a huge chunk of their monthly budget – especially these days.
-And even though travel is not top of mind for many right now, you can (and should) still be earning all the points, miles, or even cashback you can to put toward future travel.
+And even if travel is not top of mind for you right now, you can (and should) still be earning all the points, miles, or even cashback you can to put toward future travel.

 We’ll break down the best cards for grocery shopping at U.S. grocery stores.
-If you spend a lot on this category, one of the cards listed below should be at the top of your wallet – at least for now.
+If you spend a lot on this category, one of the cards listed below should be at the top of your wallet.

 The Chase Freedom Unlimited or Freedom Flex